akhepcat/System-Monitor/README.md

+# System Monitor

-Collection of scripts that monitor a system or network.
+A loosely bound collection of scripts that monitor a system or network.

+# Contents

 * do-updates:  central script, called once a minute from crontab
 * sda1.sh: symlinkable script (per partition/drive) for disk utilization